robotology/robometry/README.md

 Robometry
 =========

-:warning: LIBRARY UNDER DEVELOPMENT :warning:
+⚠️ LIBRARY UNDER DEVELOPMENT ⚠️

 **Since it is under development, we cannot guarantee that the API of `librobometry` and the user interface of `telemetryDeviceDumper`(the configuration parameters) will not implement breaking changes.
 Be aware of this if you start using the code contained in this repository, sorry for the unconvenience.**